Reducing Implicit Bias

 Introduction

 What is implicit bias?
-What does “reducing implicit bias” mean to professions and professionals who are legally mandated to take their own bias into consideration when working with citizens in precarious life situations where even psychology cannot agree on what is actually happening or what to do about it (HERE; HERE; HERE)?
+What does “reducing implicit bias” mean for professions and professionals who are legally mandated to account for their own biases when working with citizens in precarious life situations– especially when even psychology cannot agree on what is actually happening or what to do about it (HERE; HERE; HERE)?
 This leads us to ask: What does having to “reduce” implicit bias imply for those required to do so?
-What does eliminating implicit bias mean to the professional rationalist and the professions who home emotions?
-How will reducing or eliminating implicit bias be done by two different parties, schools of thought, and professional philosophies?
+What does eliminating implicit bias mean for the professional rationalist and the professions that are home to emotions?
+How can reducing or eliminating implicit bias be approached by two different parties, schools of thought, and professional philosophies?
 Is there a decision tree or protocol for that?
-Yes, there is: HERE.
+Yes, there is: see HERE.

-Is reducing or eliminating the “disease” of implicit bias a metaphor, like addiction is a disease, or is there an agenda?
-Based on the field of psychology’s current DSM label for addiction, we say “no” because the disease is not knowing or believing that addiction and dissociation are solutions.
-Because addiction is a dissociative healing response and dissociation is a normal response to all too common adverse and traumatic events (O’Brien, 2023a), we can see how those rationalists may not be able to see who is who in the story of psychology, particularly with their understanding of dissociation (HERE).
-With a thorough review of our human souls, we see implicit reasons why dissociation-informed and recovery-informed care need to start blooming in the fields of corporatized law, polarized politics, and industrialized psychology due to the abusive relationship that exists between them (HERE).
+Is reducing or eliminating the so-called “disease” of implicit bias a metaphor, like addiction is a disease, or is there an agenda?
+Based on the current DSM classification for addiction, we argue “no” because the true issue is not knowing or believing that addiction and dissociation are solutions/survival strategies.
+Since addiction is a dissociative healing response, and dissociation is a normal response to all-too-common adverse and traumatic events (O’Brien, 2023a), it becomes clear how rationalists may struggle to identify who is who in the story of psychology, particularly given their limited understanding of dissociation (HERE).
+A deeper examination of human souls reveals implicit reasons why dissociation-informed and recovery-informed care must begin to bloom in the fields of corporatized law, polarized politics, and industrialized psychology–given the abusive relationship that exists among them (HERE).

-We have recently seen the disastrous public consequences that follow when a medical system tries to eradicate physical diseases, including ones created by modern medicine, using industrialized medicine.
-Similarly, when we discuss psychological processes and the implications of implicit bias in treating a psychological condition, we can look at how the conditions of modern science fail the common sense test (O’Brien, 2023a; O’Brien, 2024c) due to their historical conceptualization or labelling of addiction and dissociation (HERE).
-Psychology currently uses the rational mind systematically in its attempt to address diseases that are not diseases (HERE).
-If modern science is so profound, then maybe it should teach us how to best implicitly treat people for diseases they do not know they have (e.g., perfectionism, altruism, and ambition addictions; O’Brien, 2023a).
+We have already witnessed the disastrous public consequences that arise when an industrialized medical system tries to eradicate physical diseases– including those iatrogenically created– through industrialized medicine.
+Similarly, when we examine psychological processes and the implications of implicit bias in treating so-called psychological conditions, we must confront how the frameworks of modern science fail the common sense test (O’Brien, 2023a; O’Brien, 2024c) because of their historical conceptualization or mislabeling of addiction and dissociation (HERE).
+Contemporary psychology relies on the rational mind as a systematic tool to address “diseases” that are not truly diseases (HERE).
+If modern science were as profound as it claims, perhaps it should teach us how to properly implicitly treat people for diseases they are unaware of having (e.g., perfectionism, altruism, and ambition addictions; O’Brien, 2023a).

-With the addiction and dissociative concepts we studied in our doctoral work (O’Brien, 2023a), the operationalized meanings of these terms and definitions could be used to support mass community healings and peace in our time.
-However, this is not possible using current definitions and terms because the legal meaning of their words does not line up with their moral implications (HERE; HERE).
-For example, because the healing response is predicated on the endogenous opiate and cannabinoid immune/healing systems, those who have been there and come back are the ones who should be informing policy and professional lines of demarcation.
-Leading the way, recovery-based professions and those with lived experience should be considered equals to those with advanced degrees or specialized training on particular topics.
-Why does the law mandate a child abuse training for professions and professionals who have already educated, identified, assessed, diagnosed, and treated the very conditions that lead to such abuse?
-Why is ‘confidentiality’ legally different from ‘client privilege’?
-Why do “good faith estimates” not apply to lawyers (HERE)?
-What do these actions imply?
-What is their implicit bias?
-Furthermore, what if there was a class of “drugs” that was really just plants and foods that were made illegal, despite research showing that they are agents of healing, all because those who do not understand psychology are in charge?
+Drawing on the addiction and dissociative concepts explored in our doctoral work (O’Brien, 2023a), we see that the operationalized meanings of these terms and definitions could support mass community healing and peace in our time.
+Yet, this is impossible under current definitions because the legal interpretations of these words contradict their moral implications (HERE; HERE).
+For example, since the healing response relies on the endogenous opioid and cannabinoid immune/healing systems, policy and professional standards should be shaped by those who have been there and come back– not just by academic credentials.
+Recovery-based professions and individuals with lived experience should be considered equal to those with advanced degrees or specialized training on particular topics.
+Consider the contradictions: Why does the law mandate child abuse training for professionals who have already studied, identified, assessed, diagnosed, and treated the very conditions that cause such abuse?
+Why is there a legal distinction between “confidentiality” and “client privilege”?
+Why are “good faith estimates” exempt for lawyers (HERE)?
+What do these discrepancies reveal?
+What implicit biases do they reflect?
+And what if an entire class of so-called “drugs”–actually just plants and foods–were criminalized despite evidence they are agents of healing, simply because those in power lack psychological understanding?

-When a profession can require and legally mandate what another profession must do or learn under the threat of significant consequence, it implies a lot about the quality of the relationship that exists between them.
-When the reasons why a health mandate is imposed on the public are because the law is out of alignment with its own moral requirements (HERE) and psychology does not have proper diagnostics (O’Brien, 2023a), then both professions better get their terms defined accurately.
+When one profession can dictate–under threat of penalty– what another must do or learn, it reveals much about the quality of the relationship that exists between them.
+When public health mandates are imposed, not because of medical necessity, but because the law is misaligned with its own moral requirements (HERE) and psychology does not have proper diagnostics (O’Brien, 2023a), both professions urgently need to provide accurate definitions for terms.
 In the name of science (which we apparently all have to follow), mandating citizens to do anything is unconstitutional and an expression of someone who is sick in their psychology.
-We therefore have to clinically determine if the legal profession is developmentally, spiritually, and morally mature enough to be making the rules and laws that we all have to follow (O’Brien, 2024b; O’Brien, 2024c; HERE).
+We must therefore assess clinically: Is the legal profession itself developmentally, spiritually, and morally mature enough to legislate behavior for society (O’Brien, 2024b; O’Brien, 2024c; HERE)?

-If we are not allowed to question the relationship between citizens, professionals, and the government when the professional power and control dynamics are not aligned historically with the public good (HERE), unnecessary traumas to the citizenry occur.
+If we are not allowed to question the relationship between citizens, professionals, and the government–when the professional power and control dynamics are not aligned historically with the public good (HERE)–unnecessary traumas to the citizenry occur.
 This is because bureaucratic rhetoric is imprecise and a way to assert power through law and order terminology (HERE).
 They are implicitly implying a lot to citizens who would be charged to defend it to the death.
-As professionals, we must all be willing to do the same and look at what the government is requiring of us, how much we are paying in taxes and for what purpose, and determine whether what they are doing themselves aligns with what they make us do and why.
+As professionals, we must all be willing to do the same and look at: what the government is requiring of us; how much we are paying in taxes and for what purpose; and whether their actions align with the demands they ask of us.
 This conversation is the start of dissociation-informed and recovery-focused care (O’Brien, 2024a) to say the least.
-At this point in Western Civilization, professional family and relational dynamics between the law and psychological professions needs healing because the law still believes that citizens need a dissociative exorcism and prison instead of healing (O’Brien, 2024a).
+At this point in Western Civilization, the professional family and relational dynamics between the law and psychological professions need healing because the law still believes that citizens need a dissociative exorcism and prison instead of healing (O’Brien, 2024a).

-We have to start evaluating professions and what they think they know.
-Addiction and dissociation hide in plain sight of professionals who do not want to see it; for those who do, it is all they can see.
-Particularly around the psychological topics of unconsciousness, psychedelics, dissociation, addiction, and abuse, we see reasonable and sensible answers to unanswerable questions regarding these topics (HERE).
-How psychologically or morally developed can professions be if they do not define or live by their own terms and cannot see what is in front of them, yet still get to tell other professions what to do (HERE)?
+We must start evaluating professions and what they think they know.
+Addiction and dissociation hide in plain sight of professionals who refuse to see them; for those who do, it is all they can see.
+Particularly around the psychological dimensions of unconsciousness, psychedelics, dissociation, addiction, and abuse, we find reasonable and sensible answers to supposedly unanswerable questions (HERE).
+How psychologically or morally developed can professions be when they fail to define or live by their own terms and cannot see what is in front of them, yet still dictate other professions (HERE)?
 Dare we remind Americans about our legal record with the Native Peoples of the Americas?
-The law basically enforces other professions so some type of justice can be served, but when it comes to drugs, moral decrees, and the abuse of children, there is a fine line between abuse and maltreatment; what is happening in our professional dynamics right now can be considered betrayal abuse.
+The law exists to regulate other professions under the guise of justice–but when it comes to drugs, moral decrees, and the abuse of children, that line between maltreatment and systemic betrayal becomes dangerously thin.
+What is happening in our professional dynamics right now isn’t just a failure– it’s institutionalized betrayal trauma.

-Since American citizens are implicitly considered parens patriae (i.e., legal term meaning that people are incapable children of the State), we think it is time to talk to our parents about how citizen children are being abused by the legal system, political design, and corporate business industries with an addiction to power and control.
-This undiagnosed addiction is known to history; absolute power corrupts absolutely.
-What about the intergenerational victims of their parents’ unresolved traumas, learning curves, and unnecessary wars on drugs?
-We have seen science-based terminology dominate the rhetoric used when talking about pandemics, the crack or opioid epidemic, the war on drugs, systemic racism, mental health illness being due to a chemical imbalance, gain of function research, the legal removal of religious exemption, limiting free speech and corporate censorship, and illegal COVID vaccine mandates and shutdowns.
-AI will now answer all of humanities serious life questions and solve all of life’s problems so they do not have to think or do anything at all.
+Since American citizens are implicitly treated as parens patriae (i.e., legal term meaning that people are deemed incapable children of the State), it is time to confront our “parents” about how this legal fiction enables systemic abuse by the legal system, political structures, and corporate industries with addictions to power and control–undiagnosed conditions that history knows well: absolute power corrupts absolutely.
+What of the intergenerational victims left to inherit their parents’ unresolved traumas, failed learning curves, and futile wars on drugs?
+Observe how science-based terminology weaponizes rhetoric around pandemics, the crack/opioid epidemics, the war on drugs, systemic racism, the debunked chemical imbalance theory of mental illness, gain-of-function research, the revocation of religious exemptions, free speech restrictions and corporate censorship, and unlawful COVID vaccine mandates and shutdowns.
+Now, AI is positioned as the ultimate parent– tasked with answering humanity’s existential questions and solving all of life’s problems, so citizens need never think or act again.

-The solutions to these social issues can be more readily found in addiction recovery, then in modern industrialized psychology.
-Since psychology does not own recovery principles, our readers will eventually have to morally accept this reality or actively deny the truth why recovery works better.
-What is implicitly obvious to those who already know where this writing is going, is that implicit biases must exist in a professional world where professionals can legally tell others what to do, but do not have to do it themselves (e.g., HERE).
-What we know now is that understanding dissociation and addiction heals because the only way you can heal is by living it again.
-According to their logic, those who haven’t healed are the ones who are still sick.
+The solutions to these social issues reside more readily in addiction recovery than in modern industrialized psychology.
+Since psychology does not own recovery principles, our readers will eventually have to face a moral choice: accept this reality or actively deny why recovery proves more effective.
+What is implicitly obvious to those who recognize where this argument leads is that implicit biases must exist in a system where professionals legally dictate others’ actions while exempting themselves (e.g., HERE).
+Here’s the truth we’ve uncovered: Understanding dissociation and addiction brings healing–because the only way you can heal is by living it again.
+By their own flawed reasoning, those who haven’t healed remain the sick ones.

-What we were told in our graduate school (by several professionals and confirmed with others who have attended this type of psychology profession) was that what they teach is not what is done in the field; therefore, again, we have to ask, what is the difference between being trained and being educated (HERE)?
-Now, with our doctoral work (O’Brien, 2023a) and a meta-cognitive analysis of our work done (O’Brien, 2025), anyone can better understand our answers to life’s questions because we can implicitly know who is psychological who (HERE), what inherently motivates destructive behavior (and why) (O’Brien, 2023a), and what everyone’s unconscious intentions are (HERE; HERE).
-From there, people and professionals can draw their own conclusions.
-Our intentions here, it is to shed the light and not to master any outcomes other than what will be.
-Our conclusions are recovery-based, meaning that they were earned through lived experience, formal and informal education, and clinical expertise because we have been there and come back (HERE; O’Brien, 2024a).
+What we learned in graduate school–confirmed by multiple professionals and peers across the field–was that what they teach bears little resemblance to what is done in the field.
+This forces us to ask: What is the difference between being trained and being educated (HERE)?
+Through our doctoral work (O’Brien, 2023a) and a meta-cognitive analysis of our research (O’Brien, 2025), the answers to life’s questions become clear.
+We now can implicitly know who is psychologically who (HERE), what inherently motivates destructive behavior (and why) (O’Brien, 2023a), and what the unconscious intentions of each person are (HERE; HERE).
+From this foundation, readers–professionals and laypeople alike–can reach their own conclusions.
+Our intention is to illuminate, not to master any outcomes other than what will be.
+These conclusions are recovery-based, meaning that they were earned through lived experience, formal and informal education, and clinical expertise gained from being there and coming back (HERE; O’Brien, 2024a).

-We all have the capacity to be recovery honest, but what has been implied thus far will be answered by the end of this chapter.
-Hopefully those who espouse or require implicit bias training and moral actions for other professions will start to understand their ethical and moral obligation to do the same for their own profession (HERE).
-By limiting confidentiality and allowing client privilege to be more secure, the rational cognitive/conscious mind demands dominance over the emotional unconscious mind (e.g., the physical body).
-If the State can mandate that other professionals report on child abuse, then citizens can require that whisleblowers be protected and those who don’t protect the whistleblowers cannot work in government again.
-When professions not do it to themselves first (HERE), prevent others from following their own values and choices (O’Brien, 2024c), dependent scientists (e.g., grants, funders, and debt), and follow developmentally and morally immature scientists who are both explicitly and implicitly-biased (O’Brien, 2023b), we see what is addictive (O’Brien, 2023a), coercive, criminal, and/or abusive in the professional parental system of America (O’Brien, 2024b; HERE).
-When professionals can truly diagnose with all diagnoses accounted for (e.g., addiction is transdiagnostic and transferrable (O’Brien, 2023a)), they can see the industrialized corporatism and insurance-based system for what it is (HERE).
-Unfortunately, we see the same trend of saying one thing and doing another in modern psychology professions as well (O’Brien, 2023b).
+We all possess the capacity for recovery honesty–but what has been implied thus far will soon be revealed.
+May those who mandate implicit bias training for others finally recognize their ethical and moral obligation to hold their own profession to the same standard (HERE).
+By restricting confidentiality while fortifying client privilege, the system enforces the rational cognitive/conscious mind’s dominance over the body’s unconscious wisdom (i.e., emotional unconscious mind).
+If the State can force professionals to report child abuse, then citizens must demand ironclad whistleblower protection and a lifetime ban from the government for those who fail to uphold this.
+When professions refuse to try it themselves first (HERE), prevent others from following their own values and choices (O’Brien, 2024c), depend on compromised scientists (e.g., grants, funders, and debt), and follow developmentally and morally immature researchers who are both explicitly and implicitly-biased (O’Brien, 2023b), we witness the true pathology: addiction (O’Brien, 2023a), coercion, and systemic abuse in the professional parenting system of America (O’Brien, 2024b; HERE).
+Only when professionals diagnose comprehensively–recognizing addiction’s transdiagnostic nature (O’Brien, 2023a)– can they see the industrialized corporatism and insurance-based system for what it is (HERE).
+Yet, modern psychology continues its hypocrisy–preaching ideals it doesn’t practice (O’Brien, 2023b).

 The following are clearest examples of how psychological and legal professions define and use words differently: addiction/dependence and attachment (O’Brien, 2023a); psychedelics in psychology and spirituality (O’Brien, 2023b); confidentiality and client privilege; diagnostic privilege (O’Brien, 2024b); good faith estimates (HERE), mandated reporter; law and rules, and ethics as morals (O’Brien, 2024d; HERE).
 Why members of a profession would give themselves a doctorate (Judicial Doctorate) and not call themselves “Dr.” is rather implicitly ironic, don’t ya think?
 What does that imply to the reader?
 It may be the same reasons why they made psychedelics illegal – and why they keep them that way.
 The double standards that these professions uphold are the conditions of abuse that has and is occurring (O’Brien 2024b; O’Brien, 2024c), but the real consequence of this psychologically sick system is abandoning generations of millions of children to dysregulated and addicted parents and emotionally underdeveloped adults.
 Beliefs are stages of developmental awareness that relate to levels of consciousness, memory reprocessing, dissociative learning, and brainwave activity (O’Brien, 2023a), but not understanding pathology is incompetence and professionally disgraceful (HERE).
 As we see it, irrational beliefs are not implicit biases that need to be reduced, but lived (muscle memory) to know the difference between what feels good and what is right.
 Therefore, we know what we know because of what they don’t know because we have been here before (O’Brien, 2024a; HERE).